Bhikkhu Bodhi. Arahants, Bodhisattvas, and Buddhas, by Ven.

 There are ways to hold a better meeting.
 Forward-thinking companies have found creative ways to get their teams together, and their lessons and structure can be easily duplicated in meetings anywhere.
 These creative methods aren’t just clever for cleverness’s sake: Most of them are science-backed and all of them are grounded in successful experience.
 With just a handful of hacks, meetings can be speedier, more productive, and more enjoyable for everyone involved.
 Here are 9 outside-the-box ideas—and the science and success behind them—that you can discuss … at your next meeting, I guess.
 5 Things to Do Before the Meeting Begins.
 We have all shown up to that meeting.

 The one with no purpose.
 The one with no advance notice or details.
 And the one where no one could even find where the meeting was being held.
 It ends up being a waste of everyone’s time.
 How to Design an Agenda for an Effective Meeting.
-We’ve all been in meetings where participants are unprepared, people veer off-track, and the topics discussed are a waste of the team’s time, you should create an effective meeting agenda that sets clear expectations for what needs to occur before and during the meeting.
+Executive Summary To prevent holding a meeting in which participants are unprepared, veer off-track, or waste the team’s time, you should create an effective meeting agenda that sets clear expectations for what needs to occur before and during the meeting.

 He makes good arguments about facilitation and visual thinking and how they impact the quality of what happens during meetings.
 But after my experience at WordPress.com, where meetings were rare, I now struggle to comprehend how many meetings most workplaces have.
 What evidence is there that we need these things?
 Many people complain about how much time they spend in meetings, yet the meetings go on.
-Even back at Microsoft I had this rule about recurring meetings: at meeting birth, it should be planned that they will die.
-The frequency and nature of meetings is an artifact of culture.
-Creative meetings with 10 or 15 people in the room expresses a lack of trust of creatives.
 Do You Really Need to Hold That Meeting?
 Solution Saturday: 10 Ways to Shorten Long Meetings.
 Solution Saturday: 10 Ways to Shorten Long Meetings Great meetings create efficiency.

 It’s Solution Saturday.
 The problem I’d like us to solve is spending too much time in long meetings.
 One CEO said she has to take her work home at night because her days are spent in meetings. “… one either meets or one works.
 Cut Your Meeting Time by 90% Meetings Are Toxic.
 Do you really need a meeting?

 Meetings usually arise when a concept isn't clear enough.
 Instead of resorting to a meeting, try to simplify the concept so you can discuss it quickly via email or im or Campfire.
 The goal is to avoid meetings.
 Have More Meetings (But Keep Them Short) Meetings are often the bane of many a creative’s existence, especially those working for a big outfit.